Euro zone business growth slows in September as Asian demand weakens

 Euro zone business growth slowed this month as Asian demand weakened, leading to fewer new jobs and forcing factories to reduce output, even though companies raised prices for the first time in over four years, a survey showed on Wednesday.

-The slowdown came amid debate on whether the European Central Bank should expand its stimulus program to have more impact on inflation and growth.
+The slowdown came amid debate on whether the European Central Bank should expand its stimulus programme to have more impact on inflation and growth.

 The headline index has been above the 50 level that separates growth from contraction since mid-2013.